 Drive from any point south of Michigan’s Thumb north to its tip and you will encounter small towns and villages hanging on by a thread.
 Vacant storefronts, abandoned shops, and remnants of roadside stands abound in the formerly robust four corner rural villages that were common in Michigan at the turn of the last century.
 How Art, A Farm Market, And Kayaking Saved Port Austin

-Crazy and unique cottage road signs found in Michigan’s Upper Thumb.
+Crazy and unique cottage road signs are found in Michigan’s Upper Thumb.
 Cottage Art: Upper Thumb Cottage Road Signs